Opendoor Technologies Inc. (OPEN) Shares Down Despite Recent Market Volatility

-Opendoor Technologies Inc. (NASDAQ: OPEN)’s stock price has decreased by -6.94 compared to its previous closing price of 2.16.
-Despite this, the company has experienced a 3.08% gain in its stock price over the last five trading sessions.
-Barron’s reported on 11/02/22 that Opendoor Cuts 18% of Staff as Higher Mortgage Rates Dent Housing Demand
+Opendoor Technologies Inc. (NASDAQ: OPEN)’s stock price has decreased by -12.09 compared to its previous closing price of 1.82.
+Despite this, the company has seen a fall of -25.93% in its stock price over the last five trading days.
+The Wall Street Journal reported on 02/23/23 that Opendoor Posts Heavy Losses After Losing Money on Home Sales

-Analysts have differing opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 2 as “sell.”
+Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 2 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Opendoor Technologies Inc. (OPEN) is $4.34, which is $2.3 above the current market price.
-The public float for OPEN is 537.71M, and currently, short sellers hold a 16.43% ratio of that floaft.
-The average trading volume of OPEN on February 21, 2023 was 25.55M shares.
+The average price predicted for Opendoor Technologies Inc. (OPEN) by analysts is $3.80, which is $2.44 above the current market price.
+The public float for OPEN is 537.71M, and at present, short sellers hold a 16.43% of that float.
+On February 27, 2023, the average trading volume of OPEN was 25.35M shares.

 Analysts’ Opinion of OPEN